-2. Varanasi Ghats
+2. Varanasi Ghats In Uttar Pradesh

 A curiously blue construct on the edge of the desert, Jodhpur looks striking from the beautiful Mehrangarh Fort perched above the city.
 While in Rajasthan, Jodhpur has to be on your list of colorful places to visit in India.

-4. Sandakphu Trek in West Bengal
+4. Sandakphu Trek In West Bengal

 Sandakphu Trek is popular for viewing four of the tallest mountains in the world.
 But during the months of April and May this trail is filled with bright pink Rhododendron flowers that stretch for many miles turning the forest hills into a surreal combination of pink and green.

-5. Kanchendzonga Dance in Sikkim
+5. Kanchendzonga Dance In Sikkim